-All new Trustees are required to attend the county induction course.
-In addition, each new governor has a mentor from the governing body.
-We subscribe to the county governor training scheme, which provides a wide range of courses covering financial, health and safety, personnel issues, and Curriculum.
-We have a governor responsible for CPD and we have also introduced an online induction pack for all new Trustees.
-In addition to this, all Trustees are asked to read key documents (for e.g., Keeping Children Safe in Education and the Academies Financial Handbook), and sign to confirm that they have been read and understood.
+All new Trustees are required to attend the Herts County Council (HCC) induction course.
+In addition, each new Trustee has a mentor from the Governing Body.
+We subscribe to the HCC Governor training scheme, which provides a wide range of courses covering financial, health and safety, personnel issues, and curriculum.
+We have a Trustee responsible for CPD and we have also introduced an online induction pack for all new Trustees.
+In addition to this, all Trustees are asked to read key documents each year (for e.g., Keeping Children Safe in Education and the Academies Financial Handbook), and sign to confirm that they have been read and understood.